SteelCompendium/data-gen/Ancestries/Revenant.md

 “How did you … this is impossible, how did you find us?”

 She looked at the man groaning on the floor.
-“Your boss didn’t tell you about the vengeance mark?”
+“Your boss didn't tell you about the vengeance mark?”

 “You marked us.
 Back in Capital.
 You marked one of us and just … just walked here.”

-“Don’t be stupid.
+“Don't be stupid.
 I marked you in Blackbottom.
 Capital was just normal detective work.
 I came here by ship.”
 She smiled—black lips on pale gray skin.

 “Come on.”
 The braver of the three remaining thieves drew twin daggers.
-“She can’t get all of us at—”
+“She can't get all of us at—”

 Lady Filliamo made a broad gesture with her right hand and argent marks flared across the foreheads of all three thieves.
 A clatter of weapons hitting the floor.
 Three pairs of hands slowly rose in the air.

 “Good boys.
 Here, put these on.”
 She tossed three pairs of manacles on the floor.

-“Hang on, you can’t arrest us,” one of the thieves, unarmed and still holding his hands up, said.
-“This isn’t Capital.
-You don’t have jurisdiction!”
+“Hang on, you can't arrest us,” one of the thieves, unarmed and still holding his hands up, said.
+“This isn't Capital.
+You don't have jurisdiction!”

 Lady Filliamo shrugged.
-“I’m a knight of the church.
-Jurisdiction’s for the city watch.”
+“I'm a knight of the church.
+Jurisdiction's for the city watch.”
 She drew her silver sword a few inches from the scabbard just to show them the blade.

 “I deal in steel.”